 Trust in claims about treatment effects may be based on seemingly logical assumptions about research or about treatments.
 Or it may be based on the assumption that the source of a claim alone is a sufficient basis for trust.
 These assumptions can be misleading and the consequences of being misled by these assumptions can be deadly.

 For example, in many countries, parents and health professionals were led to believe that babies should be put to sleep on their tummies, so that they would not choke if they puked.
 The basis for this claim was the seemingly logical assumption that babies might choke if they puked while lying on their backs.
-Trust in this claim was often based on the source of the claim – health professionals, including Benjamin Spock, an influential American child health expert, who included this claim in his bestselling book Baby and Child Care, and advised his millions of readers to put babies to sleep on their tummies.
+Trust in this claim was often based on the source of the claim – health professionals.
+Benjamin Spock, an influential American child health expert, included this claim in his bestselling book Baby and Child Care, and advised his millions of readers to put babies to sleep on their tummies.

 This example illustrates that it can be dangerously misleading to simply assume that: